-D. Contract Period
+D. Contract Period:

-The contract period for programs included in this renewal is the twelvemonth period from July 1, 2016 through June 30, 2017.
+The contract period for programs included in this renewal is the twelve-month period from July 1, 2018 through June 30, 2019.
 Contracts awarded as a result of this process may be renewed annually for the next three consecutive contract periods and are subject to annual renegotiation and availability of federal, state and local funds.
-SOURCEWISE will issue a new RFP for services every four years.
+Sourcewise will issue a new RFP for services every four years.

-E. Multiple Contract Awards
+E. Multiple Contract Awards:

-SOURCEWISE reserves the right to enter into multiple contracts for any program at a lesser amount than stated in the non-competitive renewal.
+Sourcewise reserves the right to enter into multiple contracts for any program at a lesser amount than stated in the non-competitive renewal.

-F. Eligible Organizations
+F. Eligible Organizations:

 All interested applicants, whether public, private, non-profit or profit-making agencies are eligible organizations.
-Contract awards made to profit-making organizations must be approved by the California Department of Aging.
-All recipients of funds that are private agencies must be incorporated in order to safeguard the interests of the California Department of Aging and SOURCEWISE.
+Contract awards made to for-profit organizations must be approved by the California Department of Aging.
+All recipients of funds that are private agencies must be incorporated in order to safeguard the interests of the California Department of Aging and Sourcewise.

-4. FEDERAL AND STATE PROGRAM REQUIREMENTS
+5. FEDERAL AND STATE PROGRAM REQUIREMENTS